GotoFinal/diorite-configs-java8/README.md

 Additionally some utilities and/or serializers have support for *fastutil* and *vecmath* libraries, but they are optional.

 ## Usage
-Basic ide of diorite configs is to represent configuration files as simple interfaces like:
+Basic idea of diorite configs is to represent configuration files as simple interfaces like:
 ```java
 import java.util.List;
 import java.util.UUID;